tylertrotter/omobo/story/other-info.md

 Oog - Planet

-Oogbobo - Semi-mythical planet which is composed almost entirely of tin.
+Oogobobo - Semi-mythical planet which is composed almost entirely of tin.

 Oogogoo - The home planet of the Mookogoo.